Investment Terminology: Some Key Concepts

 There is also another Greek letter used in measuring returns that is useful in analysing a different type of return.

 The concept of risk and our natures as humans mean that higher returns usually come at the cost of exposure to additional risk and as a result, may not be ideal for everyone.

 Alpha is another common, finance-specific measure.
 It is similar to beta as it provides information on the performance of an asset or a fund manager.
-Alpha is sometimes referred to as abnormal returns – returns above and beyond what is deemed fair by risk-models.
+Alpha is sometimes referred to as abnormal returns – returns above and beyond what is deemed fair by risk models.

 For example, Proctor and Gamble’s beta implies relatively low returns stemming from its usual lower movements in price.
-If it were to outperform Tesla (with a higher beta and risk) this an example of alpha.
-It can be described returns above (or below in the case of negative alpha) the returns of a fair benchmark.
-Fund managers may be benchmarked against a certain index, and any returns they make above that index is alpha or their ability to ‘beat the market’.
+If it were to outperform Tesla (with a higher beta and risk) this is an example of alpha.
+It can be described as returns above (or below in the case of negative alpha) the returns of a fair benchmark.
+Fund managers may be benchmarked against a certain index, and any returns they make above that index are alpha or their ability to ‘beat the market’.

-A key distinction between the interpretation of alpha and beta is that higher betas are not always desirable, alpha on the other hand, is.
+A key distinction between the interpretation of alpha and beta is that higher betas are not always desirable, alpha, on the other hand, is.
 It signals reward above what can be expected, without the additional risk.
 Fund managers that generate positive alphas provide their investors with superior returns than should be expected, either by beating the market or by providing returns which higher than what is fair given the assets’ risks.
 The best managers are those who can consistently provide alpha to their investors (whether this can be achieved is a different discussion).